25077667/FHIR/docs/src/pages/guides/FHIRBulkOperations.md

 1. For status codes, if there is an error on the server a 500 is returned, or if there is a client request error, a 400 is returned.
 1. There are integration tests which exercise the various features of the Bulk Data Operations - `ImportOperationTest` and `ExportOperationTest`.
 These integration tests are useful for testing the IBM FHIR Server, and may be useful for developers wanting to build their own tests.
 1. Depending on the access policy of your export location, one may download the content using a command like `curl -o Patient_1.ndjson https://example.cloud.local/fhir-downloads/path-path/Patient_1.ndjson`.
-1. The use of Basic Authentication `fhiruser:change-password` is expected to be changed to match your environment authentication routine.
+1. The use of Basic Authentication `fhiruser:hey_yoh_what` is expected to be changed to match your environment authentication routine.